 What you need to become a videographer

 If you’ve decided to become a videographer, there are certain items to tick off your list.
-While anyone can buy a digital camera, videography is a field with lots of competition.
+While anyone can buy a digital camera, videography is a field with much competition.

 To become a successful videographer, you need a lot of ambition, relevant technical knowledge, and a decent level of creativity.
-This means you need to get a lot of experience and maybe even a degree.
+This means you need to get much experience and maybe even a degree.
 I’ll get back to this in a second.